 We welcome all students studying degrees in BIO, and have lots of socials planned for you throughout the year.
-Our usual socials would include the infamous Lab Coat Bar Crawl, Christmas ball, and lots of LCR trips.
-We hope to still be able to put on some of these event later in the year, but have planned a variety of virtual, more COVID-friendly, socials in the meantime.
+Our usual socials include the infamous Lab Coat Bar Crawl, Christmas ball, weekly BIO Cafes and of course lots of LCR trips!
 Joining BioSoc is a great way to make friends and make the most of your university experience - so why not!
 Although this year might be slightly different we will try and organise as many events that we can both virtual and in person, we look forward to seeing you all thoughout the year!

 Your Commitee members for this year are:

 PRESIDENT: Oliver Wardrop

 SECRETARY & HEALTH & SAFETY OFFICER: Michael Henderson

 EVENTS AND SOCIALS OFFICER: Aruna Sanghera

 BioSoc Merchandise is available to order on the Birds of Dereham website, which you can access through the following link